-- (a) The case caption of any brief, motion, petition, or other paper filed with the court shall include the words "EXPEDITED APPEAL UNDER ORS " and identifying the statute authorizing the expedited appeal. - (b) Appellant's opening brief shall be due 35 days after the transcript settles.
+- (a) The case caption of any brief, motion, petition, or other paper filed with the court shall include the words "EXPEDITED APPEAL UNDER ORS \\\\\" and identifying the statute authorizing the expedited appeal. - (b) Appellant's opening brief shall be due 35 days after the transcript settles.
 Failure to file the opening brief within the prescribed time will result in automatic dismissal of the appeal. - (c) Respondent's answering brief shall be due 35 days after appellant's opening brief is served and filed.
-If respondent fails to file an answering brief within the prescribed time, the appeal will be submitted on appellant's opening brief and oral argument, and respondent will not be allowed to argue the case. - (2) In all cases subject to this rule: - (a) Absent extraordinary circumstances, the court will not grant an extension of time or reschedule oral argument. - (b) A motion made before oral argument will not toll the time for transmitting the record, filing briefs, or hearing oral argument.
+If respondent fails to file an answering brief within the prescribed time, the appeal will be submitted on appellant's opening brief and oral argument, and respondent will not be allowed to argue the case. - (d) Absent extraordinary circumstances, the court will not grant an extension of time or reschedule oral argument. - (e) A motion made before oral argument will not toll the time for transmitting the record, filing briefs, or hearing oral argument.